netdata/netdata/collectors/python.d.plugin/oracledb/README.md

-# oracledb
+# Oracle database monitoring with Netdata

-Module monitor oracledb performance and health metrics.
+Monitors the performance and health metrics of the Oracle database.

-**Requirements:**
+## Requirements

 -   `cx_Oracle` package.
 -   Oracle Client (using `cx_Oracle` requires Oracle Client libraries to be installed).